michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
 Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.

-"Leadership Importance, Institutional Constraints, and Conflict: A Document-Based Approach" (with Michael Joseph).
-Revise and resubmit at <i>Security Studies</i>.

 "Just Patronage?
 Affinity and the Diplomatic Value of Non-Career Ambassadors."
 Revise and resubmit at the <i>Journal of Conflict Resolution</i>.

+"Leadership Importance, Institutional Constraints, and Conflict: A Document-Based Approach" (with Michael Joseph).
+Revise and resubmit.

 "When Do Leader Attributes Matter?
 Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric)